septsea/permesiloj/mit-0.md

 # MIT-0

 Here is an **unofficial** translation of the **Mit No Attribution License** (MIT-0) into Esperanto.
 It is provided to help more people understand the license.
-It was not published by the author of the license, and **does not** legally state the distribution terms for software that uses the license—only the original English text of the license does that.
+It was not published by the author of the license, and **does not** legally state the distribution terms for software that uses the license—only [the original English text of the license](licenses/mit-0) does that.

+If you want to publish your software under the license, copy the file [`licenses/mit-0`](licenses/mit-0) into the root of your source code, rename it to `LICENSE`, and replace the text `[year]` with the current year, and the text `[name]` with the name(s) of the author(s).

 > Copyright [year] [name]
 >